squid-cache/squid-cache.github.io/SquidFaq/ReverseProxy.rst

 <<FullSearchCached(title:regex:^ConfigExamples/Reverse/.*$)>>

 == Running the web server on the same server ==
 While not generally recommended it is possible to run both the accelerator and the backend web server on the same host.
 To do this you need to make them listen on different IP addresses.
-Usually the loopback address (127.0.0.1) is used for the web server.
+Usually the loopback address (127.0.0.1 or ::1) is used for the web server.

-In Squid this is done by specifying the IP address in http_port, and using 127.0.0.1 as address to the web server
+In Squid this is done by specifying the public IP address in SquidConf:http_port, and using loopback address for the web server

 {{{
 http_port the.public.ip.address:80 accel defaultsite=your.main.website